 MySQL is a widely used, open-source relational database management system (RDBMS).
-It is known for its high performance, flexibility, ease of use, security, and speed.
-MySQL clients are programs that enable you to communicate your databases and manage them.
+It uses Structured Query Language (SQL), a declarative language that enables you to communicate with a relational database and manipulate data.
+It allows you to store, retrieve, modify, and delete data.
+MySQL is known for its high performance, flexibility, ease of use, security, and speed.

 SQL PRO is a powerful MySQL manager designed by the Microsoft SQL Management Studio.
 It supports Amazon or Azure relational database services, MySQL 5.0, and other cloud instances.